bytedance/g3/g3proxy/doc/configuration/values/geoip.rst

   **optional**, **type**: u32

-  Set the default expire ttl for the ip locate service.
+  Set the default expire ttl for the response.

   **default**: 10